 All new students must submit an official transcript for any courses completed after applying.
 New BSN students must ensure that all 60 prerequisite hours have been completed.
 Transcripts must be sent directly from the issuing institution to Enrollment Services.

-BLS for Healthcare Providers - All applicants selected for admission must complete a BLS course for Healthcare Providers which covers infant, child, adult, and two-man CPR.
+BLS for Health Care Providers - All applicants selected for admission must complete a BLS course for Health Care Providers which covers infant, child, adult, and two-man CPR.
 Please visit the American Heart Association web site to locate a course in your geographical area.
-Proof of current certification must be presented at orientation.

 Background Check/Drug Screen